SnowflakeThe only data warehouse built for the cloud

 Snowflake makes it easy to amass all your data, enable rapid analytics, and derive data-driven insights for all your business users.

-To allow tray.io to connect to your Snowflake database, you'll need to either make your database publicly accessible or you can white list ALL of the following static IP addresses for access:
+We also support hosting your Snowflake connector on a private cluster.
+Please contact us is if you wish to arrange this.
+In these circumstances, to allow tray.io to connect to your Snowflake database, you'll need to white list ALL of the following static IP addresses for access:

 When using the Snowflake connector, the first thing you will have to do is click on 'New Authentication' in the step editor:

 You will then be presented with the authentication details for Snowflake: